brettcutt/the-chefs-desire/tests/testing.md

 ##### Notes:
 - Safari:
-  - I'm running safari on windows, which the last update was back in 2012.
+  - I'm running safari on windows.
+The last version update was back in 2012.
 This would suggest that this version of browser doesn't support some css or jquery attributes the same as other browsers.
   - The jquery add and remove buttons in the add and edit pages didn't work.
 I couldn't add more input fields to the cuisine, ingredient and instruction categories.
   - The font-size was bigger than usual, which made the containers larger and out of place.
-  - This font awesome hearts also were not supported amd didn't show.
+  - The font awesome hearts also were not supported and didn't show.

 ### Form Testing
 - Creating a user account.